-Before you can send any messages to contacts, you'll need to get them in your account.
+Before you can send messages to contacts, you'll need to get them in your account.
 You can either import them one by one (might take a while) or import a CSV of all of them.

-- Batch Message Overview
+- Batch message overview

 - Build an audience

-- Scheduling and throttling a batch message
+- Schedule and throttle a batch message

 - Batch message performance